 But, “Form B” accounts were different.
-They had zero information about the beneficial owner and could be opened by a lawyer, accountant, or third-party service provider.
-And the bank had no clue who the real owner was.
+The bank did not have any information about the beneficial owner.
+And the account was usually opened by a lawyer, accountant, or third-party service provider.

 In other words, Swiss banks opened Form B accounts without ever knowing who the beneficial owner really was.
 Lawyers and trustees could open accounts without ever revealing the identity of their clients.

 This was a huge loophole.
 Not surprisingly, it attracted billions to Switzerland.

 Here’s what was so insanely attractive about Form B accounts and Swiss banking in general, back then:

 You could use a third party and Swiss banking laws to create multiple layers of privacy.